 After much running, biking, and sweating with a variety of Garmin watches, we think the best overall is the Garmin Forerunner 245.
 It packs the best of Garmin’s sensors, training apps, and health trackers into a device that’s comfortable to wear all day and night.
 There’s also a Music edition that can store up to 500 songs to help power you through your workouts.

-The Garmin Forerunner 45 is a stripped-down version of the Forerunner 245.
+The Garmin Forerunner 55 is a stripped-down version of the Forerunner 245.
 The display is smaller, but the battery life is longer, and you still get access to Garmin’s coaching and training features.
-The Forerunner 45 is a good bet for anyone who’s new to running.
+The Forerunner 55 is a good bet for anyone who’s new to running, like its predecessor the Forerunner 45, it's an entry-level watch that really doesn't feel like it.

 At the other end of the spectrum, there are some high-end Garmin watches for golfers, endurance athletes, and folks who may spend some time off the grid.
 Garmin also has watches for those who want most (but not all) of the company’s fitness functionality and prefer a more stylish smartwatch.